Illinois Compiled Statutes

 (b) The Fund may receive State appropriations, gifts, grants, and federal funds and shall include earnings from the investment of moneys in the Fund.

 (c) The administration of this Fund shall be the responsibility of the State Police Merit Board.
 The Board shall establish terms and conditions for the operation of the Fund.
 The Board shall establish and implement fiscal controls and accounting periods for programs operated using the Fund.
-All fees or moneys received by the State Treasurer under subsection (n) of Section 27.6 of the Clerks of Courts Act shall be deposited into the Fund.
+All fees or moneys received by the State Treasurer under the Criminal and Traffic Assessment Act shall be deposited into the Fund.
 The moneys deposited in the State Police Merit Board Public Safety Fund shall be appropriated to the State Police Merit Board for expenses of the Board for the administration and conduct of all its programs for State Police personnel.

 20 ILCS 2610/8